Battle of Hämeenlinna: Battle of Hämeenlinna

-The Baltic Sea Division began to bombard the Idänpää and other parts of the city with artillery-fire from Miemala in Vanaja, this left Idänpää in ruins.
+The Baltic Sea Division began to bombard Idänpää and other parts of the city with artillery-fire from Miemala in Vanaja, this left Idänpää in ruins.
 The Baltic Sea Division entered the city centre at 5'o'clock in the afternoon when the city center was almost entirely deserted, with only refugees left, the Baltic Sea Division was later followed by some Whites.
 The fleeing refugees consisting of women, children and some unarmed Red Guardsmen were shot at by the Germans and the damage was immense, around 20+ people died due to the firing at refugees.
 The Red Guard surrendered and raised white flags on-top of the roof of the Town Hall and provincial government house later that same day.
 The Whites arrested in the Häme Castle were released from captivity, they had all been unharmed by their Red captors.
 Following the capture of the city, Lothar von Brandenstein was made the commandant of Hämeenlinna.